-Over the past year, The Associated Press has documented evidence of security problems, low morale and other troubles in the nation's nuclear missile corps.
-In response, the Air Force is now undertaking a series of management changes.
+Over the past year and a half, The Associated Press has documented evidence of security problems, low morale and other troubles in the nation's nuclear missile corps.

-— In April 2013, 19 missile crew members in the 91st Missile Wing at Minot Air Force Base, North Dakota, were temporarily taken off duty and given weeks of remedial training after being found unfit to perform.
+— In April 2013, 19 launch offers in the 91st Missile Wing at Minot Air Force Base, North Dakota, were temporarily taken off duty and given weeks of remedial training after being found unfit to perform.
 The wing's deputy commander of operations complained of "rot" in the force.
 The officer in charge of crew training and proficiency was fired.

 — The 341st Missile Wing at Malmstrom Air Force Base, Montana, failed a safety-and-security inspection.
 Nine days later, the officer in charge of security forces there was relieved of duty.
 The unit passed a do-over in October.